Laṅkāvatāra Sūtra: History and editions

 In addition to these Chinese translations, there are also two Tibetan translations, and a version of the Sanskrit was preserved in Nepal.
 One Tibetan translation is derived from the Sanskrit original, and the other is likely a translation of Guṇabhadra's Chinese into Tibetan.

 Nanjo Bunyu prepared a critical edition of the Sanskrit in 1923 based on four manuscripts from the Nepalese recension, among other sources.

 According to Gishin Tokiwa, the Sanskrit edition and Sikṣānanda's translation contain various additions and errors.
 Tokiwa considers that "the Gunabhadra version conveys the earliest, original Sanskrit text-form whereas the two other Chinese versions as well as the extant Sanskrit manuscripts that include the Nanjio-edition did not go through any kind of appropriate text-critique."
 Takasaki Jikido likewise argued that the Gunabhadra edition was the closest version available to the early Sanskrit edition.

 Gishin Tokiwa has also published a reconstructed Sanskrit edition based on the extant Sanskrit manuscript and the Gunabhadra translation.

 The earliest translations of the Laṅkāvatāra Sūtra are significantly shorter than later ones, which D.T.
 Suzuki interprets as suggesting that additions were made to the text over time.
 The first and last chapters (which connect the text with Ravana, the villain of the Ramayana, and adds a dharani) are missing from the earliest translation, and the prose of the first chapter in later translations does not agree with the verse-form provided alongside it.
 Suzuki also suggests that the chapter on meat eating, where the Theravada 'thrice clean' practice is criticized, may be a later edition based on its different tone and content from the rest of the text.
 Based on the text's lack of organization, varying and sometimes irrelevant chapter headings, and expansion over time, Suzuki suggests that it may have originated as a collection of individual passages summarizing essential Mahayana doctrines, which were later shaped into a narrative.

 Analysis and commentaries

 According to Takasaki Jikido, because of this mosaic like character of the text, the best way to analyze the scripture has been "to divide the whole text into small parts or sections according to their subjects."
-The first commentator do attempt this was the Japanese author Kokan Shiren, who in the 14th century divided the text into 86 sections with titles.
+The first commentator to attempt this was the Japanese author Kokan Shiren, who in the 14th century divided the text into 86 sections with titles.
 Most of these sections (but not all) include a prose part followed by a verse section that recapitulates the prose teaching.

+Chandrakirti argued that the text needed to be interpreted, and that it was "not to be understood as a negation of form."